 School principals serve as the leaders and supervisors of schools.
 They manage and assist teachers and all other staff.
 They also oversee the staff's professional development, the school budget, student disciplinary matters, and interact with the public as a representative of their school.
 Evening work is often required, and principals work year-round, as compared to teachers, who often have several months of vacation in the summers.
-Becoming a school principal requires passion for higher education and strong leadership skills.
+Becoming this type of education administrator requires passion for higher education and strong leadership skills.

 |Degree Field||Educational leadership or educational administration|